Jaime Hinckson: Career

-In 2014, he toured around the U.S. performing with U.K. Reggae artist, Hollie Cook, including live performances on 90.3 KEXP-FM Seattle Radio, Sirius XM Satellite Radio and AtGoogleTalks.
-Throughout 2015, he performed at several iconic venues including House of Blues on Sunset, The Troubadour (Los Angeles), Wiltern Theater and Greek Theatre (Los Angeles) where he opened up for hip hop legend, Ms. Lauryn Hill.
-Shortly thereafter, Hinckson released three reggae jazz piano singles, “Sun Daze,” “Care Less” and “Nostalgia.”
+In 2014, he toured around the U.S. performing with U.K. reggae artist, Hollie Cook, including live performances on 90.3 KEXP-FM Seattle Radio, Sirius XM Satellite Radio and AtGoogleTalks.
+Throughout 2015, he performed at several iconic venues including House of Blues on Sunset, The Troubadour (Los Angeles), Wiltern Theater and Greek Theatre (Los Angeles) where he opened for Lauryn Hill.
+Shortly thereafter, Hinckson released three reggae jazz piano singles, "Sun Daze", "Care Less" and "Nostalgia".

-Hinckson is best known for his role as keyboardist and musical director in son of Bob Marley, Julian Marley’s band, “The Uprising.”
-He continues to tour with The Uprising but has worked with other reggae artists, including The Wailing Souls, Hollie Cook, The Wailers Band, Hempress Sativa, and Jesse Royal (musician), to name a few.
+Hinckson is best known for his role as keyboardist and musical director in son of Bob Marley, Julian Marley's band, The Uprising.
+He continues to tour with The Uprising but has worked with other reggae artists, including The Wailing Souls, Hollie Cook, The Wailers Band, Hempress Sativa, and Jesse Royal (musician).

-In 2016, Hinckson began experimenting with hip hop jazz instrumental music with the release of his debut single, entitled “Push.”
-Continuing within this genre, he released another hip hop jazz single, “Osmosis,” in 2018.
+In 2016, Hinckson began experimenting with hip hop jazz instrumental music with the release of his debut single, entitled "Push".
+Continuing within this genre, he released another hip hop jazz single, "Osmosis", in 2018.

-Hinckson released his second album, Take Time—a 13-track EP inspired by classic hip hop icons like J Dilla and Pete Rock in July 2020.
+Hinckson released his second album, Take Time—a 13-track collection inspired by hip hop musicians such as J Dilla and Pete Rock in July 2020.

 Continuing to record through 2022, the Miami-based artist released his latest project, Fresh Produce, in tandem with an assortment of international remixes distributed on his very own label, Miss Mac Music.